 sms.dband extract that file to your computer.
 It contains your SMS and iMessage data.

-In iPhone Backup Extractor select the backup where you need to move your messages in the the left menu.
+In iPhone Backup Extractor select the backup that you want to import your messages to in the the left-hand iPhone backup browser.

 Go to the "Expert mode" tab and browse to

 sms.dband choose "Replace".
 Choose the SMS database you extracted earlier.

 A new window will announce if the replace was successful.

 Connect your iPhone with the USB cable and open iTunes.
 Ensure you have the modified backup in the default iTunes location so that iTunes picks the backup automatically.

 Restore the newly modified backup (where you just replaced the